jlaw90/nodesynth/README.md

 ###Setup
 Please make sure you have your environment configured to be able to install native node.js packages (required for audio support).

-Run ``npm install`` from the root directory to download and install all dependencies.
+Run ``npm install nodesynth`` from the directory you'll be working in to download and install this package and all dependencies.

-Then play!
+Then you can start ``node`` and play!

 ### Usage
 Require nodesynth in your JavaScript file like so: ``require('nodesynth')``